Institute for Human-Centered Artificial Intelligence (HAI)

 Morris Arnold and Nona Jean Cox Senior Fellow at the Hoover Institution, Senior Fellow at the Freeman Spogli Institute for International Studies, and Professor, by courtesy, of Political Science

 Current Research and Scholarly InterestsU.S. intelligence, cybersecurity, political risk, grand strategy

 Policy Research Manager

 BioDaniel Zhang is the policy research manager and a social science research scholar at the Stanford Institute for Human-Centered Artificial Intelligence (HAI).
-In this role, he develops and oversees HAI’s policy-oriented research, including translational and original research on topics of AI regulation and standards, the geopolitical implication of emerging technology, governance of large-scale ML models, etc. Previously, he was the manager of AI Index where he led research for its annual report that measures and evaluates the rapid rate of AI advancement.
+In this role, he develops and oversees HAI’s policy-oriented research, including translational and original research on topics of AI regulation and standards, the geopolitical implication of emerging technology, governance of large-scale ML models, etc. Previously, he was the manager of the AI Index program where he led the development and research for its annual report that measures and evaluates the rapid rate of AI advancement.

 Before Stanford, he worked on global AI talent flows and security risks at the Center for Security and Emerging Technology and public education policy at the Riley Institute Center for Education and Leadership.
 Daniel holds an M.A. in Security Studies from Georgetown University, where he concentrated on technology policy and a B.A. in Politics & International Affairs from Furman University.

 Assistant Professor of Biomedical Data Science and, by courtesy, of Computer Science and of Electrical Engineering